Connect with a certified trainer for free

 • Pain on the outside of the elbow

-At first, you may just experience pain when playing sports.
+At first, you may just experience elbow pain when playing sports.
 As the condition progresses, you may experience pain all the time.

 When to see a doctor